The fieldnumber( function returns the number of a database field (starting with 1).

 Local x x="City" message fieldnumber("",x) ☞ 0 message fieldnumber("",""+x) ☞ 3

-Because the name of the field may be quoted or unquoted in this function (as noted in the parameter description above), a special technique is necessary if you use a variable to store the name of the field whose properties are required.
+Because the name of the field may be quoted or unquoted in this function, a special technique is necessary if you use a variable to store the name of the field whose properties are required.
 If you used the following code, where the field name is extracted from an array of field names and stored in the local variable, fldName,

 fldName = array(FieldNameList,J,cr()) num = fieldnumber("Checkbook", fldName)

-you would get an error message because Panorama would be looking for a field called fldName and it wouldn’t find one.
+the value of num would be set to zero because Panorama would be looking for a field called fldName and it wouldn’t find one.
 You need to indicate to Panorama that fldName is not the field name but is a formula that will produce the field name.
 This is done by replacing the single identifier, fldName, with a string that is obviously a formula.
 Any formula which produces the required field name will do the job but the simplest solution is to add an empty string to the variable:

 fldName = array(FieldNameList,J,cr()) num = fieldnumber("Checkbook", ""+fldName)